lechimp-p/dicto.php/BACKLOG.md

   the current state of the source.
     -> This would also mean that we could also only reindex files that have changed between two commits.
+* Time measurement in dicto.php seems to be a bit out of line.
+It better be moved to the commands.